Essential Oil Chemical Constituents

 For example, certain aromatic molecules in oil may be very stimulating — both psychologically and physically.
 But, the same essential oil may also contain constituents that are calming and sedating, helping to overcome anxiety or hyperactivity.

 And, because the oils are natural substances, they tend to go only where they’re needed and provide only the action needed to help restore the body’s natural balance.
 The same oil may have significantly different effects on a person from one application to the next, depending on his/her need at that moment.
-This quality of essential oils makes aromatherapy very safe and, incidentally, makes choosing the right oil less problematic.
+This quality of essential oils makes aromatherapy very safe and, incidentally, makes choosing the right oil-less problematic.

 This is in stark contrast to synthetic chemicals, which often interrupt the body’s homeostasis, forcing an action based upon the chemical’s make-up, not on what the body needs.

-Another interesting point: while it’s possible to duplicate these chemical constituents in the laboratory and blend them together into a concoction that smells like an essential oil, scientists have yet to duplicate the therapeutic effects of a truly therapeutic-grade essential oil.
+Another interesting point: while it’s possible to duplicate these chemical constituents in the laboratory and blend them into a concoction that smells like essential oil, scientists have yet to duplicate the therapeutic effects of a truly therapeutic-grade essential oil.

 Young Living Essential Oils are therapeutic grade oils, created with skill from our essential oil farms that play an integral role in the Seed to Seal promise.
 You should educate yourself about the quality and why it’s important before buying essential oils.
 To learn more, click here.

 GF-Oils.com | CBD 101 | Therapeutic Grade Essential Oils | Oil Blends

 Supplements| Softgels | Nutrition | Aromatherapy | Oily Skin Care